Home / Event Updates on Oahu

 Update on Oahu Attractions

 Many Oahu attractions have reopened to the public.
-Most hikes, golf courses, restaurants, and shops and malls have re-opened under Hawaii mandates and guidance.
-And while beaches will be closed including Hanauma Bay.
-Also note the Diamond Head Summit trail remains closed as well.
+Most Beaches, hikes, golf courses, restaurants, and shops and malls have re-opened under Hawaii mandates and guidance.
+Note the Diamond Head Summit Deck has just re-opened starting Dec 17th.

 Museum, Amusement Park, and Oahu Attraction Closure announcements: